Evaluation: International Health Programs

 REQUIREMENTS FOR SUCCESSFUL COMPLETION

 The student should review the section of the website that addresses completion before completing certificate program requirements.
-The student's transcripts will not indicate that the certificate was earned until the Notification of Completion form has been submitted, verified by the certificate program, and processed by the Registrar.
+The student's transcripts will not indicate that the certificate was earned until the Notification of Completion form has been submitted, verified by the certificate program, and processed by the School of Public Health Registrar.

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when the courses are offered.
-Students should also check for pre-requisites and whether instructor consent is required.
+Students should check the BSPH course directory to confirm when the courses are offered.
+Students should also check for prerequisites and whether instructor consent is required.

 Students must complete either 340.601 or 340.721 o4 340.751

-Note: Up to 3 credits of elective coursework may be substituted for a special topics course only with prior approval from the certificate program's sponsoring faculty.
+Note: Up to 3 credits of elective coursework may be substituted for an elective course only with prior approval from the certificate program's sponsoring faculty.

 |General Evaluation Courses|